amikhasenko/Translation-with-ChatGPT-batching/README.md

 # About

-This repository was created to translate the Re:Zero web novel into German, aiming to make the translation process cost-effective and reproducible.
-Current alternatives on GitHub often:
+This repository was created to translate the Re:Zero web novel into German, aiming to make the translation process cost-effective and repeatable.
+Current options of translating:
 1. Do not support EPUB translations.
-2. Do not utilize ChatGPT, leading to subpar results.
+2. Do not utilize AI translation, what limits quality.
-3. Do not implement batching, which makes translations twice as expensive.
+3. Expensive.

 # Cost Overview